agoncal/agoncal-training-javaee6-advanced/before/07-Producers/README.md

 * Go to the `cdbookstore` directory
 * Execute the `generate.fsh` script with the command `run ../before/07-Producers/generate.fsh`

-# DOJO - Produce the EntityManager, FacesContext and a Logger
+# KATA - Produce the EntityManager, FacesContext and a Logger

 ## Produce and inject the entity manager